wurstmineberg/systray/README.md

 * `showIfEmpty`: If `false`, the plugin is hidden entirely if the main world is running but no players are online on any world.
 Defaults to `false`.
 * `showIfOffline`: If `false`, the plugin is hidden entirely if the main world is not running and no players are online on any world.
 Defaults to `false`.
 * `versionMatch`: An object mapping Minecraft launcher profile IDs to Wurstmineberg world names.
 Each launcher profile's selected Minecraft version will be kept in sync with the version running on that world.
+* `ferium`: Optional configuration for [ferium](https://github.com/gorilla-devs/ferium):
+    * `profiles`: An object mapping Wurstmineberg world names to ferium profile names.
+Each ferium profile's selected Minecraft version will be synced to the version running on that world on launch, and all mods will be updated.
+    * `versionOverride`: A Minecraft version to use instead of syncing to the world's version.
+    * `githubToken`: GitHub personal access token that will be passed to ferium.
+* `portablemc`: Optional configuration for [portablemc](https://pypi.org/project/portablemc/):
+    * `login`: Login email address.
+If this is specified, Minecraft will be launched using portablemc instead of trying Prism Launcher or the official Minecraft Launcher.
+Use `python -m portablemc login` to configure this before the first launch.

 # Building from source